What Is "360-Degree Feedback" and How Do You Use It?

 The feedback is not recognized by name but presented as average scores from all sorts of groups – managers, peers, and those being supervised.
 This strategy helps keep privacy while providing a clear view of an employee's performance.

-After this feedback is compiled into a report, it will show important opportunities for development.
+After this feedback is compiled into a report, it will highlight key development opportunities.
 This leads to a powerful debriefing session led by a seasoned facilitator.
-The part of the facilitator is they are there to help the recipient understand the feedback and use it to create growth and help with performance.
+The role of the facilitator is to help the recipient understand the feedback and use it to foster growth and improve performance.

 The facilitator's ultimate goal is to ensure continuous personal development and to make sure that the action plans derived from the feedback translate into tangible measures!